farmera/sare_grant/study_results_balloons.md

 With that sentiment in mind we discuss results obtained by experimenting with aerial photography using a kite or a balloon.
 __Figure 3__ is a RGB composite stitched together 'by hand' with the help of ground control points (GCPs) spray-painted into the field.
-Having GCPs in a set of images like this was critical to our ability both to stitch together a larger image and to compare image sets over successive days.
+Having GCPs in a set of images like this is critical to both stitch together a larger image and to compare image sets over successive days.
 To support this process we used an open source software known as [Fiji](https://fiji.sc/).
-Fiji is an image processing package which bundles an incredible variety of plugins to facilitate scientific image analysis.
+Fiji is an image processing package that bundles an incredible variety of plugins to facilitate scientific image analysis.

 To determine the height of a flight we carefully measured and marked the kite's flight line.
-This set of captures was taken at a height of 150ft.
+This set of captures was taken at a height of 125ft.
 Maintaining a steady altitude like this with a kite can be a challenge when the wind is variable.

 #### JPEG versus RAW Format